RESOStandards/web-api-commander/README.md

 Docker must be running on your local machine.

 #### MacOS or Linux All-In-One Commands

+You can run Gradle in Docker without building a container using the following command:

 ```
 cd ~; \
 rm -rf commander-tmp/; \